An Optimization Framework for Federated Edge Learning: Optimization of Algorithm Parameters for Fixed Step Size Sequences

 For any fixed $\mathbf\Gamma$ satisfying \eqref{eq:constant_rule}, \eqref{eq:exp_rule}, and \eqref{eq:dim_rule_sp}, i.e., for any $m\in\{C,E,D\}$, we optimize $\mathbf K$ and $B$ to minimize $E(\mathbf K,B)$ under the constraints in \eqref{eq:Cons_time} and \eqref{eq:Cons_conv}. \begin{Prob}[Optimization of Global and Local Iteration Numbers and Mini-batch Size for Fixed Step Size Sequences] For any given $m\in\{C,E,D\}$,

 \end{Prob} Apparently, the minimum energy cost (i.e., the optimal value of Problem~\ref{Prob:fixed_step_size}) does not increase (usually decreases) with the limits on the time cost and convergence error, i.e., $T_{\max}$ and $C_{\max}$, indicating an optimal trade-off among the energy cost, time cost, and convergence error.
 The constraints in \eqref{eq:Cons_time} and \eqref{eq:Cons_conv} are non-convex and contain non-differentiable functions, and the objective function is non-convex.
-Thus, Problem~\ref{Prob:fixed_step_size} with $m=C,E,D$ are challenging non-convex problems with non-differentiable constraint functions.\footnote{There are in general no effective methods for solving a non-convex problem optimally.
-The goal of solving a non-convex problem is usually to obtain a KKT point.} In Sec.~\ref{SubSec:Solution_Fixed_constant}, Sec.~\ref{SubSec:Solution_Fixed_exp}, and Sec.~\ref{SubSec:Solution_Fixed_dim}, we will develop algorithms for solving Problem~\ref{Prob:fixed_step_size} with $m=C$, $m=E$, and $m=D$, respectively.
+Thus, Problem~\ref{Prob:fixed_step_size} with $m=C,E,D$ are challenging non-convex problems with non-differentiable constraint functions.\footnote{The goal of solving a constrained non-convex problem is usually to obtain a KKT point.} In Sec.~\ref{SubSec:Solution_Fixed_constant}, Sec.~\ref{SubSec:Solution_Fixed_exp}, and Sec.~\ref{SubSec:Solution_Fixed_dim}, we will develop algorithms for solving Problem~\ref{Prob:fixed_step_size} with $m=C$, $m=E$, and $m=D$, respectively.